-Today, we are going to discuss the 5 things you can do to optimise your website for this voice search.So, let’s get started!
+Today, we are going to discuss the 5 things you can do to optimise your website for voice search.
+Let’s start.

 Voice Search Queries: Key Characteristics

-- The Voice Search Queries are Longer.
+The Voice Search Queries are Longer

-- The Voice Search Queries are Usually Localised.
+The Voice Search Queries are Usually Localised

-- Voice Searches are Time-based.
+Voice Searches are Time-based

-Step 1: Start with the Google My Business Listing.
+Step 1: Start with the Google My Business Listing

-Step 2: Use Conversational Language.
+Step 2: Use Conversational Language in Body Text

 When writing content for voice search, it is extremely important to use conversational tone and use words that people use when talking to each other.
 This is because when it comes to Voice Search, people ask questions as if they are talking to a person.

-Step 3: One FAQsPage is Not Enough.
+Step 3: One FAQs Page is Not Enough

-Yes, you can create anFAQs page and include content based on the questions your potential customers ask but it is important to include questions (and answers) on other pages on your website to truly take the advantage of voice search.
+Yes, you can create an FAQs page and include content based on the questions your potential customers ask but it is important to include questions (and answers) on other pages on your website to truly take the advantage of voice search.
 This is the most natural way to use such keywords without awkward phrasing.

 Step 4: Think Beyond Google.

 According to latest trends, voice search is not just a fad.
 It is here to stay.
-In fact, it may become even more powerful and popular in the years to come as search engines get smarter at understanding user’s speaking style and language and finding answers in content published on websites.
-From that viewpoint, having a website and content optimised for voice search is more than a necessity to stay ahead of the competition.
+In fact, it will become even more powerful and popular in the years to come as search engines get smarter at understanding user’s speaking style and language and finding answers in content published on websites.
+From that viewpoint, having a website and content optimized for voice search is more than a necessity to stay ahead of the competition.
 Here are major takeaways for you from this post:

 - Focus on localised and conversational content based on phrases and questions your potential customers use